 Tagging correctly on Twitch can be the difference to between being discovered, and going almost completely unnoticed.
 Utilising the tag feature essentially lessens your competition when users filter by those tags – instead of being 1/1000 streamers playing fortnite, you could be 1/100!
 But what tags should you use?
-In this article, we’ll be looking at some of the best Twitch tags and how to utilise them for growth on your channel.
+In this article, we’ll be looking at some of the best Twitch tags and how to utilize tags for growth on your channel.

 Should You Use Twitch Tags?